SM Spirituality Media

 The recurring features

-Across the documented cases, a recurring feature-set keeps appearing: a felt separation from the body, often with veridical-seeming perception of the resuscitation room from above; a journey through a tunnel or boundary; an encounter with a being or presence felt as overwhelmingly loving; a non-judgemental life review experienced from the perspective of others affected; a sense of being given a choice (or being told) to return; and a stable post-experience shift in values toward less materialism, less fear of death, and greater interpersonal warmth.
+Across thousands of documented cases, a consistent feature-set keeps appearing.
+A person feels separated from their body, often with clear perception of the resuscitation room from above.
+They move through a tunnel or across some kind of boundary.
+They encounter a being or presence that feels overwhelming in its warmth.
+They experience a life review: their actions seen from the perspective of the people those actions affected.
+Many report being given a choice to return, or being told it is not yet their time.
+The post-NDE shift is also consistent: less materialism, less fear of death, and greater interpersonal warmth.

 Research streams

 Bruce Greyson's NDE Scale (1983) gave the field a standardised measurement instrument.
-Pim van Lommel's prospective Dutch cardiac-arrest study (published in The Lancet, 2001) was the first large prospective study to find no clear correlation between the depth of cardiac arrest and the depth of the experience.
-Sam Parnia's AWARE I and AWARE II studies have continued the prospective approach.
-The data does not adjudicate between competing metaphysical interpretations, but it makes the hallucination during oxygen deprivation hypothesis harder to defend than it once was.
+It remains the most widely used diagnostic tool in the field.
+Pim van Lommel's prospective Dutch cardiac-arrest study, published in The Lancet in 2001, was the first large controlled study to find no clear correlation between the depth of cardiac arrest and the depth of the experience.
+This created a problem for the standard oxygen-deprivation hypothesis.
+Sam Parnia's AWARE I and AWARE II studies continued the prospective approach, attempting to test out-of-body perception claims against hidden visual targets placed in resuscitation rooms.
+The data does not resolve the metaphysical question, but it has made the hallucination interpretation harder to sustain than it once was.

 Anita Moorjani in the index

-Anita Moorjani's 2006 NDE — during late-stage lymphoma — produced both an unusual physical recovery and a now-substantial body of teaching work.
-Her account is unusual in the field for its specificity (a felt understanding of why she had developed the cancer) and for the duration of the post-experience teaching life that has followed.
-Her contributions to the index are primarily the framing of the felt continuation of love and connection across the boundary.
+Anita Moorjani's 2006 NDE, during late-stage lymphoma, produced both an unusual physical recovery and a substantial body of subsequent teaching work.
+Her account stands out in the field for its specificity: a felt understanding of why she had developed the cancer.
+It also stands out for the length and depth of the post-experience teaching life that has followed.
+Her contributions to the index are primarily the framing of love and connection as continuous across the boundary of death.

 — end of entry —